 As a full time, mature Degree student with just months to go before I finished my studies, and with three young children at home, juggling two part time jobs and knowing that my marriage to my alcoholic abusive husband was over, I sought help from my doctor for stress and anxiety and inability to sleep.
-After explaining to my doctor about the situation I was dealing with in my life, I was prescribed a popular anti depressant and the latest drug on the market, Seroxat.
+After explaining to my doctor about the situation I was dealing with in my life, I was prescribed a popular anti depressant Seroxat.
 Marketed as the ‘Happy pill’ Seroxat seemed my only option if I was to get some rest from the stress I was under.
 I was tired enough and desperate enough to give the drug a try despite my reservations about anti depressants not being the answer.

 ‘Suicide-related behaviours (suicide attempt and suicidal thoughts), and hostility (predominantly aggression, oppositional behaviour and anger) were more frequently observed in clinical trials among children and adolescents treated with antidepressants compared to those treated with placebo.
 If, based on clinical need, a decision to treat is nevertheless taken, the patient should be carefully monitored for the appearance of suicidal symptoms.
 In addition, long-term safety data in children and adolescents concerning growth, maturation and cognitive and behavioural development are lacking.’

 Late one night after yet again begging my husband for a divorce, I snapped.
 I took a cocktail of drugs, washed down quickly with a bottle of wine.
 I went into my children’s bedroom and kissed them good bye.
 One of my children woke up.
 ‘Where are you going mum?’ my son asked.
 ‘Whatever happens, know that I love you and always will’.
 I kissed him and told him to go back to sleep and then I went into the bathroom and lay on the floor and waited to die.
 As I laid there sobbing and waiting for the end to come, I felt a calmness come over me.
 'This is for the best,' I thought.
 No more will I mess up my life or the lives of my children.
 I felt like I was sinking in to a nice warm cosy place and I allowed myself to sink into that place.
 Then I suddenly realised, as I lay there waiting for the end, that my husband would not love my children and care for them like I do.
 He would not think to tuck them up in bed and let them know they are loved.
-It all came flooding back, how I had felt when my mother had taken her own life and left me here all alone and I pulled myself together and ask for help.
+It all came flooding back, how I had felt when my mother had taken her own life and left me here all alone and I pulled myself together and asked for help.